Why You Should Care About Myopia

 Myopia Management in Texas for Your Child

 Contact Myopia Management Center At The Center for Vision Development if the assessment above has shown that your child is at risk of developing myopia, or you feel the need for reassurance regarding your child’s vision.
-Dr. Denise Smith will conduct an eye exam and offer methods of myopia management, proven to slow down myopia progression effectively.
+We will conduct an eye exam and offer methods of myopia management, proven to slow down myopia progression effectively.